TheFes/relative-time-plus/README.md

 ## How to use
 The only required field is the datetime you want to show as relative time.
 It can be eiter in the past or future, and you can use a datetime object, a timestamp (integer or float) or anything which can be converted to a datetime object using `as_datetime`.

+You can also directly use an entity_id as input.
+The macro will retreive the state of the sensor automatically, and will also check if it is a sensor with `state_class: duration`.
+If that is the case, it will treat the input as duration instead of as a timestamp.
+In case an input_datetime entity is used, and this input_datetime is set to time only, the macro will convert it to that time today.

 Other optional fields are:

 |name|type|default|example|description|